datacarpentry/openrefine-socialsci/_episodes/07-Saving results.md

 1. Click the `Export` button in the top right and select `Export project`.
 2. A `tar.gz` file will download to your default `Download` directory.
 Depending on your browser you may have to confirm that you want to save the file.
 The `tar.gz` extension tells you that this is a compressed file.
-Which means that this file contains multiple files.
-You can double-click on the `tar.gz` file and it will expand into a directory.
-A folder icon will now appear.
+The downloaded `tar.gz` file is actually a folder of files which have been compressed.
+Linux and Mac machines will have software installed to automatically expand this type of file when you double-click on it.
+For Windows based machines you may have to install a utility like '7-zip' in order to expand the file and see the files in the folder.
-3. Look at the files that appear in this folder.
+3. After you have expanded the file look at the files that appear in this folder.
 What files are here?
 What information do you think these files contain?

 > ## Solution
 > You should see: